Tallboy / XC 29er - 100mm Travel

 Can I use a quick release seat collar?

 Absolutely.
 The frame takes a standard 34.9mm seat collar, so there are plenty of quick releases that will fit.
-Our favorite is ours, of course.
-You can purchase it on our online store for $24.
+Our favorite, of course, is our own.
+You can purchase it on our online shop

 Are there water bottle mounts?